LLNL/Silo/docs/intro.md

 : A field defined on a computational mesh or portion thereof.
   Variables usually represent some physical quantity (e.g., pressure or velocity) but that is not a requirement.
   Variables typically account for the overwhelming majority of stored data in a Silo database.

   The set of *numbers* stored for a variable are in general not the field's *values* but instead the field's *degrees of freedom* used in a given numerical scheme to *interpolate* the field over the *elements* of a mesh.
   However, for piecewise-constant and piecewise-linear interpolation schemes over the standard zoo of element shapes and types, the numbers stored are indeed also the field's values.
+  This is due to the fact that the associated interpolation schemes are indeed *interpolating* as opposed to *approximating*.

   The terms *zone-centered* (or *cell-centered* or *element-centered* and *node-centered* (or *vertex-centered*) are synonyms for piecewise-constant and piecewise-linear interpolation schemes, respectively.

 Material
 : A decomposition of a mesh into distinct regions having different properties of some kind.
-  Typically, different groups of elements of the mesh represent different materials.
+  Typically, different groups of elements of the mesh represent different physical materials such as brass or steel.
-  In the case of *mixing* materials, a single element may represent the contributions of more than one material.
+  In the case of *mixing* materials, a single element may include contributions from more than one constituent material.
-  In this case, the *fractions* of the element covered by each material are also part of the material description.
+  In this case, the *fractions* of each material contained in the is also part of the material description.
-  A Silo *material object* is a single object that represents *all* the materials in a given mesh.

 Material Species
 : A decomposition of a material into different concentrations of pure, atomic table elements.
   For example, the material *common yellow brass* is, nominally, a mixture of Copper (Cu) and Zinc (Zn) while *tool steel* is composed primarily of Iron (Fe) but mixed with some Carbon (C) and a variety of other elements.
-  In certain computational science scenarios, detailed knowledge of the concentration of the constutient atomic elements comprising each material is required.
+  In certain computational science scenarios, detailed knowledge of the concentration of the constutient atomic elements comprising each material is needed.

 Block
-: A *block* is a piece (or fragment) of a domain decomposed computational mesh.
-  It defines one coherent, contiguous piece (or fragment) of a larger, domain decomposed mesh.
+: A *block* defines one coherent, contiguous piece (or fragment) of a larger, domain decomposed mesh.
   A mesh that is decomposed into blocks is called a *multi-block* mesh.
   To go along with multi-block meshes, there are multi-block variables, multi-block materials and multi-block species.
+  Different blocks of a larger mesh may be stored in different Silo files.

 ## Computational Meshes Supported by Silo